Wilsonville Transit Center: Details

-The station is one of five on the 14.7 mi rail line that utilizes Portland and Western Railroad's freight rail line.
+The station is the southernmost of five on the 14.7 mi rail line that utilizes Portland and Western Railroad's freight rail line.
 Located on Barber Street on the west side of Interstate 5, the station and line are in operation only during the morning and evening commute times, Monday through Friday.
 Averaging 37 mph, each trip between Wilsonville and Beaverton is scheduled to take 27 minutes, and trains depart every 30 minutes.
 Wilsonville station has bus connections through SMART, Canby Area Transit, and to Salem via Cherriots.

 Wilsonville station, WES's southern terminus, was built by contractor Stacy and Witbeck.
 The stop includes a park-and-ride lot with 400 spaces along with the platform.
 The platform includes a shelter for waiting passengers measuring 40 ft long.
 The station includes 12 bays for the transit center and a 17000 sqft maintenance building for SMART buses.
 Future plans call for a mixed-use development to include SMART offices, retail shops and restaurants, along with public restrooms, bicycle storage and an outdoor play area.

 Additional amenities at the station are wind screens, public artwork, and a scored-concrete plaza featuring trees.
 Public art consists of an interactive sculpture created by Frank Boyden and Brad Rude.
 The sculpture features bronze heads and a vehicle designed to represent the train and the variety of people who ride the line.
 The vehicle can be moved (by hand) along a track and has an animal figure displayed in a scene atop the piece.
 Additionally, glass in the windbreak is etched with a willow pattern.

 Commuters from the surrounding communities of Lake Oswego, Canby, Donald, Woodburn, and Aurora are expected to utilize the station.
 Washington County provided the land for Wilsonville station.
 Self-propelled, diesel-fueled rail cars are used for the line.
 The park-and-ride lot was partly built to allow for interconnection between the city's SMART bus service and the rail line.
-For the first five years of operation, Wilsonville will pay a maximum of $300,000 a year to help fund the annual operations of the TriMet-operated line.
+For the first five years of operation, Wilsonville paid a maximum of $300,000 a year to help fund the annual operations of the TriMet-operated line.